wlsf82/EngageSphere/README.md

 ## Tests

+So far, this project has frontend unit tests and API tests

+### Frontend unit tests

 Run `npm run test:frontend:unit` to run the frontend unit tests.

+### API tests

+Run `npm run test:api` to run the backend tests.

+> To use the above script, both the backend and frontend servers should be up and running.

+Or, run `npm run test:api:with:servers` to automatically start the servers, run the tests, and shut down the servers.

 ### Test cases

-Read the following [doc](./docs/TestCases.md) to get a list of test cases that are pending to be automated.
+Read the following [doc](./docs/TestCases.md) to get a list of test cases.

 ___